-PIHOS Moving Biography, through the merger of dance and film, is a performance that explores various aspects of my Dad’s life and his struggle with Alzheimer’s disease.
-It is a way to help raise financial support for Alzheimer’s Association as well as raise awareness to the devastating disease that took the life of my father.”
+PIHOS Moving Biography is a documentary dance/film performance that explores various aspects of the life of my father, NFL Hall of Fame receiver, Pete Pihos and his struggle with Alzheimer’s disease.
+It is a way to raise awareness of the devastating disease that took the life of my father.”

-November 8 an9, 2013 – Lubbock, Texas at Texas Tech University, Setting work on Flatlands Dance Theatre, stay tuned
+November 8 an 9, 2013 – Lubbock, Texas–Firehouse Theatre at Texas Tech University, Setting work on Flatlands Dance Theatre http://flatlandsdance.wordpress.com/ , stay tuned

 February 15 and 16, 2013- A short section, The Onset of Alzheimer’s from PIHOS A Moving Biography will be performed at the Charlotte Dance Festival, Booth Playhouse 8 pm